praveens-git-bit/techconnect/exercise3.md

     ![task-new13.png](media/labMedia/task-new13.png)

-22. Look at the suggestions Copilot provided.
+24. Look at the suggestions Copilot provided.
 Copilot creates the desired Power BI report and even goes a step further to give powerful insights.
 Wendy realizes that for the website bounce rate to improve, Contoso needs to transform their mobile website experience for millennials.
 This helps them reduce their millennial related customer churn too!
 Now, what if Contoso’s leadership team needed a quick summary of this entire report? **Smart Narrative** to the rescue!

     ![task-new14.png](media/labMedia/task-new14.png)

-23. Expand the **Visualizations** pane and select the **Narratives** visual.
+25. Expand the **Visualizations** pane and select the **Narratives** visual.

     ![visualizations.png](media/labMedia/visualizations.png)

-24. Click on the **Copilot (preview)** button within the visual.
+26. Click on the **Copilot (preview)** button within the visual.

     ![open-narrative.png](media/labMedia/open-narrative.png)

-25. Select **Give an executive summary**.
+27. Select **Give an executive summary**.

-26. Click on the **Update** button and observe the generated summary.
+28. nerated summary.
 See how easy it was to get an executive summary with absolutely no IT resource dependency!

     >**Note:** If you don't see 'Give an executive summary' option, click on the **Copilot narrative** chat box field, enter the prompt below, and click on **Update** :